 You are simply a bad parent if you miss KidZania indoor play area built to resemble a small town.
 Fake narrow streets lined with fake businesses are lit by an eery twilight.
 Guided by adults, children can become firefighters, mechanics, milkmaids, post people, DJs, etc. Stay for long, and you might just go insania?!

 Orlando has just gone upmarket!
-The opening of the brand new Four Seasons Resort Orlando has now made this destination hugely tempting for a half-term break!
+The Four Seasons Resort Orlando has now made this destination hugely tempting for a half-term break!

 Located within the 47 square miles that is Walt Disney World, in woodland and with its own golf course, this hotel offers a Spanish-style exterior with a sleek and modern finish inside.
 As you would expect, the grounds are beautifully manicured, with loads of greenery, palms, and grasses.
 There are two pools, one adult only and the other is “Explorer Island,” a family playground with two water slides, a splash pad, a rock climbing wall, sand volleyball, and more.
 There is also a rooftop steakhouse, a golf course clubhouse, the main bar as well a poolside bar and grill.